How to Make a Compensation Claim for Accidents in Public Places

 If the case involves a minor, the claim can be delayed until the minor is an adult.

-Do I need a lawyer to file a public accident claim?
+Do I need a lawyer to make a public accident claim?

-You do not need a lawyer to file a public accident claim, but without one, you will be negotiating a settlement with the public liability insurer with no legal support.
+You do not need a lawyer to make a public accident claim, but without one, you will be negotiating a settlement with the public liability insurer with no legal support.